ossia/score-docs/docs/reference-manual/processes/library/sweeper.md

 ![Sweeper]({{ site.img }}/reference/processes/sweeper.png "Sweeper")

-Given an input value, this process periodically sends it to all the OSC addresses matching a specific address.
+Given an input value, this process periodically sends it to all the OSC addresses matching an [[Pattern matching|address pattern]] expression.

 For instance: given the addresses: